This guide will help you decide what to do when you’re considering a complaint that involves another procedure or review.

 Find out more

-See the joint NHS Resolution/Ombudsman guidance on resolving NHS complaints and claims.
+See the joint NHS Resolution and Health Service Ombudsman guidance on resolving NHS complaints and claims.

-• If the person making the complaint says they are seeking compensation or would like to do so, signpost them to independent advice from an organisation such as Action against Medical Accidents (AvMA) or from solicitors specialising in the relevant field.
+- The person making the complaint may be seeking compensation or may like to do so.
+If this is the case, signpost them to independent advice from an organisation such as Action against Medical Accidents (AvMA) or from solicitors specialising in the relevant field.

 The complaints procedure itself is not a disciplinary procedure.
 However, as you consider or investigate the complaint you may identify issues that require a member of staff to be subject to remedial or disciplinary procedures.

-• If the complaint includes those issues, advise the person making the complaint, in broad terms, that this is happening.
+- If the complaint includes these issues, advise the person making the complaint in broad terms that this is happening.

 If a case is serious, an employer may decide to take its own disciplinary action against a health or social care professional, regardless of whether they are referring the issue to a regulator.